dottspina/dtsh/doc/site/src/handbook.rst

    Default: Yes

 ``pref.fs.no_overwrite``
-   Whether to forbid command output redirection to overwrite existing files.
+   Whether to forbid command output redirection to overwrite existing files, excepted may be when appending, see bellow.

    Default: Yes

+``pref.fs.no_overwrite_strict``
+   Whether to forbid command output redirection to overwrite existing files, even for appending.

+   Default: No

 .. _dtsh-prefs-redir2fs: